getify/grips/README.md

 ```

 ### Other methods
-Since you can pre-compile templates during a build process and store them in files for later use in production, you can call `buildCollection()` (or `build()`) to interpret/execute a compiled template function's source retrieved from a file.
+Since you can pre-compile templates during a build process and store them in files for later use in production, you can call `initializeCollection()` (or `initialize()`) to evaluate a compiled template function's source retrieved from a file.

-For instance, if you had the compiled functions for the `foo` collection in source form (from a file), you can build them (so they're ready for rendering) by either `eval()`ing them yourself, or with `buildCollection(collectionID, compiledSource)`.
+For instance, if you had the compiled functions for the `foo` collection in source form (from a file), you can evaluate them (so they're ready for rendering) by either `eval()`ing them yourself, or with `initializeCollection(collectionID, compiledSource)`.

 ```
 eval(fooCompiledSource);

 // or, better:

-grips.buildCollection("foo", fooCompiledSource);
+grips.initializeCollection("foo", fooCompiledSource);
 ```

-And if you have all your collections in one big string, you can just call `build(compiledSourceBundle)`.
+And if you have all your collections in one big string, you can just call `initialize(compiledSourceBundle)`.

 ```
 eval(compiledSource);

 // or, better:

-grips.build(compiledSource);
+grips.initialize(compiledSource);
 ```

 ## Building grips